Awaaz

 Diwali celebrations in New Zealand may never look the same again.

-For the first time, a parliamentary select committee has recommended banning the public sale and private use of fireworks, a landmark shift in a debate that has run through multiple Parliaments for nearly two decades.
+For the first time, a parliamentary committee has recommended banning the public sale and private use of fireworks, a landmark shift in a debate that has run through multiple Parliaments for nearly two decades.

 On Wednesday, the Petitions Committee presented its report to Parliament on a ban on fireworks.
 The Government now has 60 working days to respond to the recommendations.